 In compliance with the Product Quality Law of the People's Republic of China and relevant laws and regulations, the Group fully implements procedures to maintain information privacy and data security in order to protect individual privacy, safeguard sensitive trade information and prevent children and young people from accessing improper information.
-During the reporting period, no gross violation of the relevant laws and regulations that have a significant impact on the Group was not found.
-As of 31 December 2021, no products sold or shipped by the Group have been subject to recalls for safety and health reasons.
+During the reporting period, no gross violation of the relevant laws and regulations that have a significant impact on the Group was not found, nor are there any complaints about the products and services of the Group.
+As of 31 December 2022, no products sold or shipped by the Group have been subject to recalls for safety and health reasons.